Sophrony (Sakharov): Events of and after his death

-The monastery had been informed that the only way that it could bury people on its property was to build an underground crypt, which it proceeded to build; Elder Sophrony said that he would not die until the crypt was ready.
-Then, having been told of the expected completion date of 12 July 1993, Elder Sophrony stated that he "would be ready".
-On 11 July 1993, Elder Sophrony died, and his funeral and burial, on the 14th, were attended by monastics from around the world.
+The monastery had been informed that the only way that it could bury people on its property was to build an underground crypt, which it proceeded to build; Sophrony said that he would not die until the crypt was ready.
+Then, having been told of the expected completion date of 12 July 1993, Sophrony stated that he "would be ready".
+On 11 July 1993, Sophrony died, and his funeral and burial, on the 14th, were attended by monastics from around the world.
 At the time of Fr Sophrony's death, there were 25 monastics in the monastery, a number that has grown since then.

 Mother Elizabeth, the eldest nun, died soon after, on the 24th.
-This was in accordance with Elder Sophrony's words: that he would die first, and she would die soon after.
+This was in accordance with Sophrony's words: that he would die first, and she would die soon after.

-On Prayer, a book containing Elder Sophrony's writings on prayer - particularly the Jesus Prayer - was published posthumously.
+On Prayer, a book containing Sophrony's writings on prayer - particularly the Jesus Prayer - was published posthumously.
 A comprehensive look at Sophrony's theology was later published by his great-nephew Nicholas Sakharov.
 This writer cited Sophrony's influence on a number of Russian thinkers, particularly his philosophy of "the knowing heart", which was contrasted to the "self-aware thinking mind in Hegel".

-On November 27, 2019, the Ecumenical Patriarchate announced the glorification of Elder Sophrony as a saint of the Orthodox Church.
+On 27 November 2019, the Ecumenical Patriarchate announced the glorification of Sophrony as a saint of the Orthodox Church.